peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - Sometime we don't know why the code is failing because we didn't know why it worked in the first place
   - It seemed to work, given the limited "testing", but that was just a coincidence
 - For routines you call, rely only on documented behavior.
-If you can’t, for whatever reason, then document your assumption well
+If you can't, for whatever reason, then document your assumption well
-- It’s easy to assume that X causes Y, but as we said in Debugging: **don’t assume it, prove it**
+- It's easy to assume that X causes Y, but as we said in Debugging: **don't assume it, prove it**
 - Assumptions that aren't based on well-established facts are the bane of all projects
 - Suggestion for program deliberately:
   - Always be aware of what you are doing
-  - Don’t code blindfolded (don't build an application you don't fully understand, don't use a technology you arn't familiar with)
+  - Don't code blindfolded (don't build an application you don't fully understand, don't use a technology you arn't familiar with)
   - Proceed from a plan
   - Rely only on reliable things.
-Don’t depend on accidents or assumptions.
-If you can’t tell the difference in particular circumstances, assume the worst
+Don't depend on accidents or assumptions.
+If you can't tell the difference in particular circumstances, assume the worst
   - Document your assumptions (Design by Contract can help clarify your assumptions in your own mind, as well as help communicate them to others)
-  - Don’t just test your code, but test your assumptions as well
+  - Don't just test your code, but test your assumptions as well
   - Prioritize your effort.
 Spend time on the important aspects; more than likely, these are the hard parts
-  - Don’t be a slave to history.
-Don’t let existing code dictate future code.
-Don’t let what you’ve already done constrain what you do next—be ready to refactor
+  - Don't be a slave to history.
+Don't let existing code dictate future code.
+Don't let what you've already done constrain what you do next—be ready to refactor

 ### Algorithm Speed

-- The `O()` notation doesn’t apply just to time; you can use it to represent any other resources used by an algorithm
+- The `O()` notation doesn't apply just to time; you can use it to represent any other resources used by an algorithm
   - eg. memory consumption
 - You also need to be pragmatic about choosing appropriate algorithms, the fastest one is not always the best for the job
   - eg. Given a small input set, a straightforward insertion sort will perform just as well as a quick sort